Android-for-Python/Android-for-Python-Users/README.md

 ### Basic Pyjnius Usage

 [Pyjnus](https://github.com/kivy/pyjnius/tree/master/docs/source) allows import of Java code into Python code.
 It is an interface to the Java api and the Android api.
-The Android api is only available on Android devices, Android api calls must be debugged on Android.
+The Android api is only available on Android devices and emulators, so Android api calls must be debugged on Android.

 ```python
 from jnius import autoclass